schneems/schneems/_posts/2017-06-28-how-to-write-a-lock-free-queue.md

 //                     |___HERE
 ```

 If that happened, then thread A tries to increment from 0 to 1, sees the value is zero, goes to add one.
-Then thread B already added 1 to the value, and thread C tries to go from 1 to 2.
-All those operations complete, the value should be 3, but because thread A thought the value was 0, the final value is now 1.
-The value was not synchronized before adding happened.
+Then thread B context switches in, sees the value is 0, adds one so the value is now 1.
+Now thread C switches in and increments from 1 to 2 successfully.
+Thread A finaly gets to context switch in, but it sill thinks that the value is zero, so adding one to it will produce 1 instead of the correct result: 3.
 To avoid this race condition from happening we have to use an atomic function.

 The dequeue function in lfqueue is pretty similar to enqueue, except in reverse.
 Instead of spinning trying to change the `tail`, it spins while trying to change the `head`.
 Instead of adding one to the count it subtracts one from the count.